tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitlab.md

 ## GitLab versions and required logs

-This articles focuses on GitLab self-hosted Enterprise Edition (EE)(or higher SKU like Premium).
+This article focuses on GitLab self-hosted Enterprise Edition (EE)(or higher SKU like Premium).
 Audit events are not available in the Community Edition (CE) but some of these analytics rules require only application logs or NGINX access logs and should therefore also work for CE edition.

 More details on logging system in GitLab can be found in the [official documentation](https://docs.gitlab.com/ee/administration/logs.html).